-NATO said it had plans in place to defend Turkey againstattack from Syria, and would aim to provide assistance if Ankaraasked for it.
+NATO said it has plans in place to defend Turkey againstattack from Syria, and will aim to provide assistance if Ankaraasks for it.

 "The geopolitical risk premium was boosted from mountingtensions between Turkey and Syria," ANZ analysts said in a note.

 "This has increased supply disruption concerns, particularlyif the Syrian conflict begins to hamper oil production innorthern Iraq."